craftingcity/RollHighOrDie/Selections Glossary/Magics/Spell Effects.md

 #### Point
 This spell forcefully imposes magical effects at a point you choose within Range and Line of Sight.

-When you cast a Point Spell, your Casting Skill Check
+When you cast a Point Spell, your Casting Skill Check will determine

 #### Known Target / Invocation
 This spell forcefully imposes magical effects onto an entity you choose within Range.